PaloAltoNetworks/flex-license-migration-lab/README.md

 <br/>

 # 3. Customer Support Portal
-In the following Lab section we will go to the Customer support portal (CSP) to create several Deployment Profiles to perform the Migration from NON-Flex license model Flex License Model
+In the following Lab section we will go to the Customer support portal (CSP) to create your first Deployment Profiles.
+This is needed for the intial Migration and generating a Serialnumber for the Panorama

 ## 3.1 Login To Customer Support Portal
 1. Login with your PANW Credentials at the Customer Support Portal https://support.paloaltonetworks.com/